MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

  **Plan for client piloting:** When you install an update that updates the client, you can test that new client update in pre-production before it deploys and upgrades all your active clients.

- To take advantage of this option, before beginning installation of the update you must configure your site to support automatic upgrades for pre-production.
+ To take advantage of this option, you must configure your site to support automatic upgrades for pre-production before beginning installation of the update.
 For more information, see [Upgrade clients in System Center Configuration Manager](../../../core/clients/manage/upgrade/upgrade-clients.md) and
 [How to test client upgrades in a pre-production collection in System Center Configuration Manager](../../../core/clients/manage/upgrade/test-client-upgrades.md).

- **Plan to use Maintenance windowsto control when site servers install updates:** You can use the maintenance windows to define a period of time that applies to a primary site server during which updates to that site can be installed.
+ **Plan to use Maintenance windowsto control when site servers install updates:** You can use the maintenance windows to define a period of time during which updates to the site server can be installed.
 This can help you control when sites in your hierarchy install the update.

-Beginning with the release of the 1602 update, maintenance windows are renamed as service windows.
+Beginning with the release of the 1602 update, maintenance windows have been renamed *service windows*.
 For more information, see [Service windows for site servers](/sccm/core/servers/manage/service-windows).

  **Run setup prerequisite checker:**  Before you install update 1602, you can run the prerequisite checker independently from the update installation.
 When you install the update on the site, prerequisite checker runs again.

 For more information, see **Step 3: Run the prerequisite checker before installing an update** in the [Updates for System Center Configuration Manager](../../../core/servers/manage/updates.md) topic.

 > [!IMPORTANT]
->  When the prerequisite checker runs as part of an update install or independently, the process updates some product source files that are used for site maintenance tasks.
-Therefore, after running the prerequisite checker but before installing the 1602 update, if need to perform a site maintenance task, run **Setupwfe.exe** (Configuration Manager Setup) from the CD.Latest folder on the site server.
+>  When the prerequisite checker runs indepently or as part of an update installation, the process updates some product source files that are used for site maintenance tasks.
+Therefore, after running the prerequisite checker but before installing the 1602 update, if you need to perform a site maintenance task, run **Setupwfe.exe** (Configuration Manager Setup) from the CD.Latest folder on the site server.

  **Update sites:** You are now ready to start the update installation for your hierarchy.
 We recommend that you plan to install the update outside of normal business hours for each site, when the process of installing the update and its actions to reinstall site components and site system roles will have the least effect on your business operations.

 For more information, see [Updates for System Center Configuration Manager](../../../core/servers/manage/updates.md).